canmom/canmom.github.io/_posts/rpgs/2018-07-03-serendipity.md

 ## Description
 ### Brief background
+Under her old name and gender, Serendipity was Nasim, the illegitimate "son" of a notable Drakyran House.
+She was treated as an object of shame by her family, for both her Tiefling heritage and her refusal to follow the gender norms of Drakyran society.
+Pushed to the sidelines of house affairs, she increasingly fell in with bohemian artists seeking noble patronage.
+So much is known.

+The exact circumstances that lead to her abrupt disappearance are still shrouded in mystery, and she prefers it that way.

 ### Ideal
+To turn the world on its head through speech and song.

 ### Bonds
+tbd.

 ### Personality traits
+tbd.

 ### Flaw
+tbd.

 ## Combat stats
 **max HP:** 21\\